 At the top of your Seller Dashboard, you'll see notifications of all recent activity in your seller account.

 The summary box shows your current seller level, and shows details for the different areas that make up your seller level.
 If you'd like to see your status for other countries within the seller standards program, click the drop-down box in the upper right of the summary box.

 Your seller level is evaluated on the 20th of each month.
 The left toggle shows your current seller level and a snapshot of your performance on the day of your last evaluation.
 The right toggle shows your projected seller level (basically, what it would be if your next evaluation occurred today), which is updated daily.
 You can check your performance areas daily to see how you're doing and where you can improve.
 You can also click the trending data link to see more about your performance.

 The three performance levels are:

 As a Top Rated Seller, you get a prominent eBay Premium Service badge on qualifying listings and improved visibility for your Fixed Price listings in search results (so more buyers see them).
 If you have an Anchor Store, you'll also receive international insertion fee benefits when listing on other eBay sites.
 You must meet all Top Rated requirements to qualify as a Top Rated Seller.

-Make sure you don't fall below standard, because you could lose your search placement benefits, may have selling limits placed on your account, and could be restricted from selling on the site.
+Make sure you don't fall below the minimum standards, because you could lose any search placement benefits, may have selling limits placed on your account, and could be restricted from selling on the site.
 If your rating is below standard in defect rate or closed cases without seller resolution, then your overall seller status is Below Standard.
 If late shipment rate is the only requirement you're not meeting, this alone won't cause your account to be considered Below Standard.

 Underneath your seller level status, you can drill down to each of the sections that are taken into account to evaluate your seller level.